Natural dried fruit blended green tea prototypes - JEJU WEEKLY

 They were assisted on the project by the Industry Academic Cooperation Foundation at Jeju National University (Professor Yeonghon Ji,Research Director) and the Gyeongdeok Cooperation Institution.

-The seminar was attended by many people from within the food and tea industry including Research Institution of Jeju Regional Cuisine Preservation Director Yongji Yang, Cheju National University Department of Applied Economics professor Seongbo Ko, Jeju tourism special local product wholesale distribution enterprise manager Yongje Seong, Tea Association of Korea CEO Seungho Jung and Headline Jeju CEO Cheolsu Yoon.
+The seminar was attended by many people from within the food and tea industry including Research Institution of Jeju Regional Cuisine Preservation Director Yongji Yang, Jeju National University Department of Applied Economics professor Seongbo Ko, Jeju tourism special local product wholesale distribution enterprise manager Yongje Seong, Tea Association of Korea CEO Seungho Jung and Headline Jeju CEO Cheolsu Yoon.

 Professor Ji’s team joined the event as a cooperating institution and he shared the results of their research into the effects the teas had on the immune system over the past 2 years.